 A flow monitor will detect the flow of ash to define a Flow or NoFlow condition.

 Ash Level Detection

-The dust particles which pass through the bag filter are collected on the surface of the bag filter.
-The fly ash is shaken off and falls into the collection hopper.
+The dust particles which pass through the baghouse filter are collected on the surface of the bag filter.
+As the fly ash is shaken off, it falls into the collection hopper.
 To determine whether the hopper is full, point level measurements are taken.

 Managing Ash Residue with Moisture Measurement

 The installation of continuous online moisture measurement has multiple benefits for Energy from Waste plants.

 There are savings in transportation of ash due to weight of excess moisture, to savings in water usage for dust suppression.

 EFW plants also use moisture measurement to reduce the risk of dust and ash build up which prevents blockages on the conveyor, which would otherwise result in shutting down the boiler.